Hank Hehmsoth: Research Scholar

 OLLI Interview: Creativity and Its Challenges

-In an interview with Texas State’s Osher Lifelong Learning Institute (OLLI), I shared personal anecdotes that highlight the complex relationship between research and creativity.
+In an interview with the University of Texas Osher Lifelong Learning Institute (OLLI), I shared personal anecdotes that highlight the complex relationship between research and creativity.
 Whether facing critiques of my harmonic language or navigating cross-cultural exchanges, I’ve learned that pushing boundaries often invites both skepticism and growth.

 “Creativity isn’t about staying within the lines.
 It’s about re-drawing the lines and asking others to look at them differently.”